Junior Professional Officer Programme

 - are below the age of 32 years;

-- are nationals of a Member State that currently has a JPO Agreement with the IAEA: currently Austria, Finland, France, Germany, Italy, Japan, Norway, Republic of Korea, Russian Federation and the United States of America;
+- are nationals of a Member State that currently has a JPO Agreement with the IAEA (Austria, Canada, Finland, France, Germany, Italy, Japan, Norway, Republic of Korea, Russian Federation and the United States of America); and

-- hold an advanced university degree in one of the following fields: engineering, physics, chemistry, biology, hydrology, agriculture, nutrition, medicine, computer science, information sciences, accounting, finance, human resource management, law, library science and communication.
+- hold an advanced university degree in one of the following fields: engineering, physics, chemistry, biology, hydrology, agriculture, nutrition, medicine, computer science, information sciences, accounting, finance, human resource management, law, library science, communication.

-The government of the Member State financially supports the assignment and therefore pre-selects, either on an ad-hoc basis or following a structured approach, an individual JPO with appropriate work experience of at least two years.
-As this application process takes place in donor countries, candidates interested in this alternative JPO programme are encouraged to inquire at their Ministry of Foreign Affairs as to whether their country has an agreement with the IAEA on this matter, and where they can apply for such opportunities.
+This application process takes place in donor countries.
+Candidates interested in this programme are encouraged to inquire at their Ministry of Foreign Affairs as to whether their country has an agreement with the IAEA on this matter and where they can apply for such opportunities.